tenstorrent/luwen/README.md

    to issue resets.
 1. Low level syseng-only debug capability (via pyluwen)
    - To avoid needing to have multiple in flight stacks you will be able to drop down a level and access the implemented communication apis directly.
-Practically this means direct access to the types defined in luwen-ref.
+Practically this means direct access to the types defined in luwen-pci.
      This means that you can modify pci tlbs and erisc cores being used or cut out the middle man entirely and issue raw calls.